jianlai1377/jianlai1377/README.md

 - 👋 Hi, I’m @jianlai1377
 - 👀 I’m interested in web3
 - 🌱 I’m currently learning python
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on dalao
 - 📫 How to reach me (https://twitter.com/fourth1377)

 <!---